playbuzz/ios-sdk-demo-app/README.md

 ## Step 3: Open the Project in Xcode

-After installing the dependencies, open the `.xcworkspace` file that CocoaPods generated.
+After installing the dependencies, open the newly created `.xcworkspace` file that CocoaPods generated.
 This file will be in the root of your project directory.
 Double-click the file to open it in Xcode, or use the following command in Terminal:

 ```bash
 open ExCoSDK-Integration.xcworkspace